 2. The Map-Resolver then forwards the request to the authoritative Map-Server.
 The Map-Resolver and Map-Server could be the same device.
 The Map resolver could also be an anycast address.

 3. The Map-Server then forwards the request to the last registered ETR.
 The ETR looks at the destination of the Map-Request and compares it to its configured EID-to-RLOC database.
 A match triggers the ETR to directly reply to the ITR with a Map-Reply containing the requested mapping information.
-Map-Replies are sent on the underlying routing system topology.
+Map-Replies are sent using the underlying routing system topology.
 On the other hand, if there is no match, the Map-Request is dropped.

 4. When the ITR receives the Map-Reply containing the mapping information, it will update its local EID-to-RLOC map cache.
-All subsequent flows will go forward without the mapping systems integration.
+All subsequent flows will go forward without the integration of the mapping systems.